Discover the stories behind America’s revolutionary past and how they relate to your experiences today by visiting the American Independence Museum.

-On the night of July 4, 1776, Philadelphia printer John Dunlap slaved over his printing press, turning Thomas Jefferson’s handwritten pages into 200 posters that were then sent off to the King of England and the colonies via horseback and coach.
+Well into the evening of July 4, 1776, Philadelphia printer John Dunlap, the official printer of the Continental Congress, worked diligently at his printing press.
+His project: turning Thomas Jefferson’s handwritten Declaration of Independence into 200 broadsides that were then delivered to the King of England and the American colonies.
 New Hampshire’s copy arrived in Exeter, the Revolutionary-era capitol, on July 16, 1776.
-Twenty-two year old John Taylor Gilman put his life on the line as he read the Declaration of Independence to the townspeople of Exeter.
+John Taylor Gilman, 22, read one of Dunlap's Broadsides of the Declaration of Independence to the townspeople of Exeter.

-For more information about the Festival, please Email us
+For more information or to be involved in the 2014 Festival, please Email us

 The American Independence Festival is made possible by sponsorship from area companies.
 We rely on the support of businesses and friends so that we may: